top of page

 Access to this course costs $299.

 Students can pay the full fee at registration or in three-month installments.
-Other payment plan options may be available upon request.

 Course Requirements